Idiom: on the cutting edge

 - something that is the first of a new technology, etc.

 - Apple's products are always on the cutting edge, then everyone tries to copy them.

-- These printer models are on the cutting edge of 3D printing.
+- These printer models are at the cutting edge of 3D printing.

 - If you want to see what’s on the cutting edge of technology, then I recommend you take a look at TED talks on YouTube.

-- Check out the technology section of the newspaper and you’ll find really interesting stories about new products that are on the cutting edge of technology.
+- Check out the technology section of the newspaper and you’ll find really interesting stories about new products that are at the cutting edge of technology.